Making A Difference in Our County

 Family and Consumer Sciences

-In an effort to accommodate a growing Gwinnett County population (more than 1.17 million projected by 2030), a new part-time, bilingual Family and Consumer Sciences (FACS) program assistant was hired, enabling the expansion beyond previous outreach efforts to include both English- and Spanish-speaking residents on topics such as food safety, nutrition, chronic disease prevention and basic home finance.
-In 2018, FACS programming offered 289 programs reaching 5,512 participants.
+In an effort to accommodate a growing Gwinnett County population (more than 1.17 million projected by 2030), a new part-time, bilingual Family and Consumer Sciences (FACS) program assistant was hired, enabling the expansion of outreach efforts to include both English and Spanish-speaking residents on topics such as food safety, nutrition, chronic disease prevention and basic home finance.
+In 2018, FACS offered 289 programs reaching 5,512 participants.
 In total, 685 of all Extension programming reached 15,006 limited-resource audiences.